The TEMP directory (

 Note: By default, Cleanmgr.exe won’t delete temp files which have been accessed in the last 7 days.
 However, you can change its behavior by customizing the LastAccess registry value.
 For more information, check out article Why doesn’t Disk Cleanup Wipe Out the Temp Folder Contents Completely?

-In Windows 10 Creators Update, you can let Windows automatically clear the temporary files and Recycle Bin files that are older than 30 days.
-You can enable the option via Settings.
+Windows 10’s Storage Settings has an option to automatically clear the temporary files and Recycle Bin files that are older than “x” days.

-Also, you can choose what’s cleared up automatically – Temporary files or Recycle Bin — or both.
-Click “Change how we free up space.”
+Click Configure Storage Sense or run it now.
+This opens another screen where you can choose what’s cleared up automatically – Temporary files or Recycle Bin — or both.

 Delete temporary files that my apps aren't using.
-Delete files that have been in the recycle bin for over 30 days
+Delete files in my recycle bin if they have been there for over "x" days Delete files in my Downloads folder if they have been there for over "x" days

 You can make a Batch file to wipe out the contents of the Temp folder completely including the subfolders.